 If you require more information about these issues please ask.
 If you have been referred by your Doctor, then he/she will be sent one or more brief reports concerning your treatment, as this is a routine requirement of the new Mental Health Care Plan procedure.
 However, any other personally identifying correspondence about your condition or treatment (between this practice and other health professionals or organizations) requires your consent.

-The reason why we have a cancellation fee is because when you book an appointment, that time slot has been set aside for you and only you.
-It is not possible to fit another client in at the last moment, and consequently the practice must bear the brunt of that fee.
+The reason why we have a cancellation fee is that when you book an appointment, that time slot has been set aside for you and only you.
+It is not possible to fit another client in at the last moment, and consequently, the practice must bear the brunt of that fee.

 - If you give less than 2 working days (Monday to Friday) then a 100% cancellation fee is incurred.